 3. You Can Repay Comfortably

 If you can repay the loan without much of a problem, then there is no requirement to put assets at stake or keep those locked up with the bank till repayment tenure.
-If you draw sufficient income to pay the instalments in time, then secured loan may not be necessary.
+If you draw sufficient income to pay the installments in time, then secured loan may not be necessary.

 However, it is also true that taking only unsecured loans can have negative impact on your credit score, so you may want to apply for secured loans as well as unsecured ones in your borrowing journey.